pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ### Create a local image registry

-- During the installation, OpenShift skips creating an internal image registry since it isn't aware of shareable object storage that you might be using with a quick installation like in this example.
+- During this OpenShift installation, OpenShift skips creating an internal image registry since it isn't aware of shareable object storage that you might be using with a quick installation like in this example.
 For our openshift cluster, we will use the available VMWare datastore to define storage for our cluster.

-- We will enable the registry by first creating a persistent volume claim via the command line
+- We will enable the registry by first creating a persistent volume claim via the command line.
 ```
 $ cat <<EOF >> image-registry-pvc.yaml
 > apiVersion: v1